Definitions of all things M&A related

 The provision requires that anti-takeover defenses can only be canceled by a vote of the board, so acquirers who want to avoid the consequences of the defenses must receive approval from the board before initiating a takeover.

-Target company’s shareholders can stock at discount.
+Target company’s shareholders can purchase stock at a discount.

 Target company’s shareholders can buy the post-merger company’s stock at a discount.